-Random sampling is not easily achieved when it comes to collecting prices for a CPI and in practice most EU Member States follow purposive sampling procedures for their HICPs.
+Random sampling cannot be easily done when it comes to collecting prices and in practice most EU Member States follow purposive sampling procedures for their HICPs.
 Sufficiently large sample sizes are necessary to ensure that comparability is achieved.
 HICPs which have enough elementary aggregates to represent the target universe and enough prices within each elementary aggregate to take account of the variation of price movements in the population are regarded as reliable and comparable.

 Where no price observation is possible because the product offer is not available, estimated prices can be used for a maximum of two consecutive months.
-From the third month onwards, the product offer needs to be replaced in the sample.
-Appropriate quality adjustment needs to be applied in this case.
+From the third month onwards, the product offer needs to be replaced in the sample, and appropriate quality adjustment needs to be applied.

 While prices for goods are entered into the HICP for the month in which they are observed, prices for services are entered into the HICP for the month in which the consumption of the service can commence.
 For example, although plane ticket prices are collected usually several months in advance, their price will be entered in the month when the flight takes place.

 The treatment of price reductions